compstak/meteor-handsontable/README.md

 This package now uses handsontable as a git submodule to stay up to date.

-1. Updated Handsontable to version 19.
+1. Updated Handsontable to version 21.

-2. Fixed use of 'hidden' attribute on an item in the context menu
+2. Fixed use of 'hidden' attribute on an item in the context menu.

+3. Added ability to remove and add menu items to the context menu.

 =========

 [Handsontable](http://handsontable.com/) is a minimalistic Excel-like data grid editor for HTML, JavaScript & jQuery.

-Version: 0.19.1
+Version: 0.21.2

 ## Installation